 Thoughts on Minimalism & Henry David Thoreau

-I’m fascinated how a century and a half later, Henry David Thoreau’s words resonate as vividly as if he were sitting across from me!
+century and a half later, Henry David Thoreau’s words resonate as vividly as if he said it today!

 In 1854, Henry David Thoreau published a book titled Walden; or Life in the Woods.
 It’s not a book I read from cover to cover.
 Instead, it’s like an old friend.
 I pick it up to be reminded of the values that are dear to me.